pdjr-build/firmware-factory/spudpole/modctl/README.md

 male connector.

-In addition to the usual N2K network management messages the module accepts the following message types:
+In addition to the usual N2K network management messages the module accepts the following message types and processes them to drive the physical outputs.

 | PGN    | Message name                      | Comment               |
 |:-------|:----------------------------------|:----------------------|
 | 128776 | Anchor Windlass Control Status    | Drives status outputs |
 | 128777 | Anchor Windlass Operating Status  | Drives status outputs |

-And issues the following control message types when any of the input channels are high (on).
+The module issues the following control message types in response to signals on the physical inputs.

 | PGN    | Message name                      | Comment               |
 |:-------|:----------------------------------|:----------------------|